 FICIL Sentiment Index was first launched in 2015 by FICIL in cooperation with SSE Riga.
 The key aim of the Index is to foster evidence-based policy decisions and promote a favourable investment climate in Latvia.
-In 2020, we launched the fifth consecutive report, which is based on a survey: mini case studies of foreign investors.
+In 2021, we launched the sixth consecutive report, which is based on a survey: mini case studies of foreign investors.

 This is the fifth consecutive report, which is based on a survey: mini case studies of foreign investors.
 From September to early November 2019, we interviewed 47 senior executives representing key investors in Latvia, which contribute significantly to Latvia’s economy with almost fourth (23%) of taxes paid by companies, 9% of the total profits and employing more than a tenth (11%) of the total workforce in all companies with an annual turnover above 145 000 EUR and 50% foreign capital (data from Lursoft).

 For the fourth year in a row, FICIL carried out the FICIL Sentiment Index research together with Dr Arnis Sauka from SSE Riga.
 40 companies were interviewed – these companies (including their subsidiaries) contribute to 9% of Latvia’s total tax revenue, 18% of total profit and employ 4% of the total workforce out of all companies above a 145000 EUR turnover and 50% foreign capital (data from Firmas.lv).
 Altogether, the number of companies in which foreign capital accounts for at least 50% and whose turnover exceeds EUR 145 000 represents one fifth of all Latvian companies, paying 48% of all taxes in the country, as well as employing 27% of workers.